Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Results

 The key findings are that when there is no dephasing (Eq.~(\ref{eq:nodeph})), larger $N$ always gives larger efficiencies.
 On-resonant, it is found that increasing the dephasing leads to a monotonic decrease in the transfer efficiency for arbitrary $N$.
 This decrease is found to be less for the off-resonance case.
 We should note that our simulations indicate that the decrease is more significant for larger values of $N$.
 Dephasing couples the $k=0$ mode to the dissipative $k\neq0$ modes, which do not couple to the acceptor.

-For a specific value of $N\in[3,10]$ if $|(\Delta-2g)|/\xi\gtrapprox0.508+1.20N$, increasing $\gamma/\xi$ results in a minimum and a maximum in the transfer efficiency (see for example Fig.~\ref{fig:nolight}(d) for $N=3$ and $(\Delta-2g)/\xi=2.94$), where we find ENAQT.
+Dephasing does not act as the primary enhancement mechanism in this architecture.
+On resonance, increasing dephasing generally reduces efficiency by populating dissipative ring modes.
+Limited ENAQT-like behaviour appears only in narrow off-resonant regimes where moderate dephasing redistributes population between hybridized eigenstates.
+The dominant transport mechanism remains photon-mediated hybridization rather than noise-assisted diffusion. \cbl